秘色传媒

 • Perform a manual check on any items which cannot be checked through the Accessibility tool.

-For more information on the creation of accessible PDFs, review the ADA Compliant Design Short Guide developed by the College Center for Innovative Pedagogy.
+For more information on the creation of accessible PDFs, review the Digital Accessibility Overview developed by the Center for Teaching and Learning.
 Additional instructions and resources will be maintained and updated on the College accessibility webpage.

 For more resources and information on the creation, testing, and remediation of PDFs for accessibility, users can review: